AfifaKhaled/Two-Independent-Teachers-are-Better-Role-Model/README.md

-You can mail us at: afifakhaied@tju.edu.cn  If you use this code for your research, please consider citing the original paper:
+You can mail us at:   If you use this code for your research, please consider citing the original paper: